List of burials at Green-Wood Cemetery

-Green-Wood Cemetery is a 478 acre cemetery in Brooklyn, New York City.
+Green-Wood Cemetery is a 478 acre cemetery in Brooklyn, New York, United States.
 The cemetery lies several blocks southwest of Prospect Park, and is generally bounded by 20th Street to the northeast, Fifth Avenue to the northwest, 36th and 37th Streets to the southwest, Fort Hamilton Parkway to the south, and McDonald Avenue to the east.
 Green-Wood Cemetery was founded in 1838 as a rural cemetery.